theonjs/theon/README.md

 ## Tutorial

-We want to create a convenient programmatic API client to interact with a remote HTTP service easily.
+Let's imagine we want to create a programmatic API client to interact with a remote HTTP service easily.

 We have the following requirements: